bow/abifpy/README.rst

     values returned by ``qual()`` as well.

 seqrecord()
-    Returns a SeqRecord object of the trace file (only if Biopython is installed)
+    Returns a SeqRecord object of the trace file (only if Biopython is installed).

 get_data(key)
     Returns a metadata stored in the file, accepts keys from self.data (see below).
-    This is a half-cooked method, not yet capable of extracting the entire file metadata
+    This is a half-cooked method, not yet capable of extracting the entire file metadata.

 write([out_file="", qual=0])
-    writes a fasta (qual=0), qual (qual=1), or fastq (qual=1) file from the trace file default output is tracefile.fa
+    writes a fasta (qual=0), qual (qual=1), or fastq (qual=1) file from the trace file default output is tracefile.fa.

 TAGS
     Dictionary for determining which metadata are extracted.